 This analysis shows that neighborhood segregation is associated with poorer school quality.
 The analysis aligns with findings of prior research on segregation and education, showing that low-income and communities of color are negatively affected by segregation, while high-income and White students are not affected.
 Segregated neighborhoods with high concentrations of households in the deprived group had poorer elementary school quality, while those neighborhoods that were highly segregated but with high concentrations of households in the privileged group had very good elementary school quality.
 While prior research has evaluated the impact of school and city-wide segregation on high-school and longer-term educational outcomes, few if any studies have evaluated census tract level measures of segregation on elementary educational quality.
 Because students may have less geographic mobility in elementary school and therefore may be more likely to attend their neighborhood school, additional investigation in the relationship between neighborhood segregation and educational quality may be useful.

 This analysis has a number of important limitations.
 First, conducting analysis of trends over time was not feasible due to a number of limitations in the data.
 The change in state standards and testing to the Common Core makes a comparison of school performance on the SBAC to school performance under prior testing regimes difficult.
 In addition, since the early 2000’s Oakland Unified School District has aggressively pursued a move towards small schools, the result of which has been a dramatic recent increase in the number of schools, including elementary schools.
-Therefore, the school catchment areas used in this analysis are not consistent over time, nor are the schools that would be included in the analysis.
+Therefore, the school catchment areas used in this analysis are not consistent over time, nor are the schools that would be included in a longitudinal analysis.

 This analysis used data from 2015, following a change in the elementary school enrollment policies.
 The Oakland Unified School District modified its enrollment policies to expand school choice by switching to an open lottery enrollment system enabling students to access schools outside of their neighborhood.
 This lottery, “designed to provide each student equitable access to the range of opportunities available throughout the District” allows parents to identify multiple schools in ranked order, and places students in their highest-ranking school based on available openings (OUSD Enrollment Guide 2018-2019).
 Recognizing the wide variation in school quality across geography in the city, an analysis of trends over time would be useful to assess if the change in school enrollment policies resulted in any change in the relationship between segregation and educational opportunity.